Anxiolytic: Nature of anxiety

 Different types of anxiety disorders will share some general symptoms while having their own distinctive symptoms.
 This explains why people with different types of anxiety disorders will respond differently to different classes of anti-anxiety medications.

 Etiology

 The etiology of anxiety disorder remains unknown.
-There are several contributing factors that are still yet to be proved to cause anxiety disorders.
+There are several contributing factors that are yet to be proved to cause anxiety disorders.
 These factors include childhood anxiety, drug induction by central stimulant drugs, metabolic diseases or having depressive disorder.

 Medications

 Anti-anxiety medication is any drug that can be taken or prescribed for the treatment of anxiety disorders, which may be mediated by neurotransmitters like norepinephrine, serotonin, dopamine, and gamma-aminobutyric acid (GABA) in the central nervous system.
 Anti-anxiety medication can be classified into six types according to their different mechanisms: antidepressants, benzodiazepines, azapirones, antiepileptics, antipsychotics, and beta blockers.

 Antidepressants include selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).
 SSRIs are used in all types of anxiety disorders while SNRIs are used for generalized anxiety disorder (GAD).
 Both of them are considered as first-line anti-anxiety medications.
 TCAs are second-line treatment as they cause more significant adverse effects when compared to the first-line treatment.
 Benzodiazepines are effective in emergent and short-term treatment of anxiety disorders due to their fast onset but carry the risk of dependence.
 Buspirone is indicated for GAD, which has much slower onset but with the advantage of less sedating and withdrawal effects.